 As per notifications released by the Central Goods and Services Tax (CGST) authorities on March 7th, 2019, a concessional rate of GST has been prescribed for suppliers of exclusive goods, composition dealers, and normal taxpayers.
-Read on to know about the new concessional GST rates for the same.
+Read on to know aboutwhat is concessional rate of tax under GST.

-So, if you are thinking what is concessional rate of GST or concessional rate meaning, so read the following topics, which have been covered in this article and help you understand meaning of concessional rate:
+So, if you are thinking what is concessional rate in GST or concessional rate of GST meaning, so read the following topics, which have been covered in this article and help you understand concessional rate meaning in GST:

 According to notification number 10/2019 released by CGST on 7th March 2019, a dealer is exempted from GST registration if s/he is an exclusive supplier of goods who has an aggregate turnover of Rs.
 40 lakhs.
 This exemption has been made effective from April 1st, 2019 in regard of the provision provided in CGST Act Section 23(2).

-However, the aforementioned concessional rate of tax under GST does not apply to the following individuals:
+However, the aforementioned concessional rate of tax in GST does not apply to the following individuals:

 The aggregate turnover threshold limits to obtain GST registration for different states has been shown below for suppliers under different categories: